 St. Louis Grammar school is committed to the care, welfare and safety of all its pupils.
-The purpose of our Safeguarding procedures is to protect our students by ensuring that everyone who works in the school has clear guidance on the procedures to be followed where abuse or neglect of a child is suspected or disclosed.
-Staff are alert to possibility of bullying occurring and will take immediate steps to stop it happening, to protect and reassure the victim and to change the behaviour of the bully.
-Staff will foster in our pupils' self-esteem and a sense of their rights and their responsibilities to others.
+Our Safeguarding procedures protect our students by ensuring that everyone has clear guidance on the procedures to follow where abuse or neglect is suspected or disclosed.

+Staff are alert to the posibility of bullying-type behaviours and will take immediate action to stop it and to protect and reassure anyone experiencing or displaying bullying-type behaviour.

 St Louis operates a Safeguarding policy in line with the Department of Education guidelines.
-Copies are given to parents of all new students or are available on request from the school office.
-The teacher in charge of Safeguarding is Miss King, (Head of Junior School).
-In her absence Mr Martin, (Principal), Mr Brown Head (Head of Middle School) and Mr McGlue (Head of Senior School), are the Deputy Child Protection officers who can be contacted.
+Copies are available on the school website or on request from the school office.
+The teacher in charge of Safeguarding is Miss King, (Head of Pastoral Care).
+In her absence Mr Martin, (Principal), Mrs B Cunningham (Head of Junior School), Mr Brown Head (Head of Middle School) and Mr McGlue (Head of Senior School), are the Deputy Child Protection officers who can be contacted.